gohugoio/hugo/content/en/getting-started/usage.md

 ## The `hugo` Command

-The most common usage is probably to run `hugo` with your current directory being the input directory.
+The most common usage is to run [`hugo`](/commands/hugo/) with your current directory as the input directory.

-This generates your website to the `public/` directory by default, although you can customize the output directory in your [site configuration][config] by changing the `publishDir` field.
+By default, this generates your site files in the `public/` directory.
+To set a different output directory, use the command option [`--destination`](/commands/hugo/#options) or set [`publishDir`](/getting-started/configuration/#publishdir) in your site configuration file.

-The command `hugo` renders your site into `public/` dir and is ready to be deployed to your web server:
+The command `hugo` renders your site into `public/` and is ready to be deployed to your web server:

 ```txt
 hugo